marklogic/marklogic-spark-connector/docs/getting-started/setup.md

 After the deployment finishes, your MarkLogic server will now have the following:

-- An app server named `spark-example` listening on port 8020 (or the port you chose if you overrode the `mlPort` property).
+- An app server named `spark-example` listening on port 8020 (or the port you chose if you modified the `mlPort` property).
 - A database named `spark-example-content` that contains 1000 JSON documents in the `employee` collection.
 - A TDE with a schema name of `example` and a view name of `employee`.
-- A user named `spark-example-user` that can be used with the Spark connector and in MarkLogic's qconsole tool.
+- A user named `spark-example-user` that can be used with the Spark connector and [MarkLogic's qconsole tool](https://docs.marklogic.com/guide/qconsole/intro).

-To verify that your application was deployed correctly, access your MarkLogic server's qconsole tool - for example, if your MarkLogic server is deployed locally, you will go to http://localhost:8000/qconsole .
+To verify that your application was deployed correctly, access your MarkLogic server's qconsole tool - for example, if your MarkLogic server is deployed locally, you will go to <http://localhost:8000/qconsole> .
 You can authenticate as the `spark-example-user` user that was created above, as it's generally preferable to test as a non-admin user.
 After authenticating, perform the following steps: